From Young's Lattice to Coinvariants

-where we restrict each $\mathfrak{p}_{T}$ to acting on $V_{\bullet, T}$.
-We know that each $\mathfrak{p}_{T}$ restricted to $V_{\bullet, T}$ is injective, but not yet that their direct sum $\mathfrak{p}$ is injective, i.e. that the sum of the $\overline{V}_{\bullet , T'}$ inside $R[z_1, \ldots , z_n]$ is direct.
+where we restrict each $\Ch_{T}$ to acting on $V_{\bullet, T}$.
+We know that each $\Ch_{T}$ restricted to $V_{\bullet, T}$ is injective, but not yet that their direct sum $\Ch$ is injective, i.e. that the sum of the $\overline{V}_{\bullet , T'}$ inside $R[z_1, \ldots , z_n]$ is direct.
 We turn to this next.

-The idea is just to project the sequence of induced representations $\Ind_{S_k}^{S_{k+1}} V$ built along the chain $S_1 \subset S_2 \subset S_3 \subset \cdots $ down by $\mathfrak{p}$, and to use the fact that each step is multiplicity-free, together with Schur's lemma on each irreducible component, to conclude that $\mathfrak{p}$ must be an isomorphism onto its (reducible) image.
-However, in the degree-reduced space, given a tableau $T$, some steps $S_k \hookrightarrow S_{k+1}$ can be realized as true induced representations and others cannot, so, as we will see, to make the idea work, we will need to go back and forth between conjugate partitions. \begin{prop} The weight vectors $\overline{v}_{T, T'}$ are independent, making $\mathfrak{p}$ an isomorphism onto its image in $R[z_1, \ldots , z_n]$. \end{prop}
+The idea is just to project the sequence of induced representations $\Ind_{S_k}^{S_{k+1}} V$ built along the chain $S_1 \subset S_2 \subset S_3 \subset \cdots $ down by $\Ch$, and to use the fact that each step is multiplicity-free, together with Schur’s lemma on each irreducible component, to conclude that $\Ch$ must be an isomorphism onto its (reducible) image.
+However, in the image of $\Ch$, given a tableau $T$, some steps $S_k \hookrightarrow S_{k+1}$ can be realized as true induced representations and others cannot, so, as we will see, to make the idea work, we will need to go back and forth between conjugate partitions. \begin{prop} The weight vectors $\overline{v}_{T, T'}$ are independent, making $\Ch$ an isomorphism onto its image in $R[z_1, \ldots , z_n]$. \end{prop}

 \begin{proof} Two reductions of the problem will make our lives significantly easier.
 First, different polynomials can only cancel each other out in a dependence relation if their degrees match by variable.
-Thus, it is enough to consider dependence relations among weight vectors $\overline{v}_{T, T'}$ that have the same charge vector $w = (w_1, \ldots w_n)$, and hence the same degree reduction projection $\mathfrak{p}_{T'}$.
+Thus, it is enough to consider dependence relations among weight vectors $\overline{v}_{T, T'}$ with the same charge vector $w = (w_1, \ldots w_n)$ corresponding to the induction tableau $T'$, and hence the same charge map $\Ch_{T'}$.